 AI is evolving at a rapid pace but whilst some of our respondents are piloting AI, very few have deployed it.
 It’s worth noting that our experience of technology would suggest that the lead time to go from zero awareness to competence is often longer than the time available to respond to a competitive threat or to meet a market opportunity.

 There’s still time to join the rest of the 85% in businesses looking to invest in AI and grasp the benefits that AI can bring to your practice.
 But, if you’re still in early stages, we recommend you consider taking a prospect and client lifecycle management (CLM) approach to create a common focus and language within a project team.
 This is the Envision Methodology and this framework enables your firm to identify areas of focus and priorities which in turn can help define the project scope and subsequent conversations with management boards and the wider company.

 We run Envision workshops with legal and accounting firms to help project teams form a common vision to help them communicate with commonality, clarity and context.
 This allows the project team to identify ‘Why’ the initiative to change exists and what the prime project goals and priorities are.
 The outputs of the Envision Methodology session that we run allows practices to:

 The Envision Methodology is not just about helping with implementing AI technology in your firm it’s about taking a holistic approach.
-Moving from the old, familiar, and often unsuccessful model to a new, insightful, driver focused standard.
+Moving from the old, familiar, and often unsuccessful model to a new, insightful, driver-focused standard.
 This involves the balance between the strategic, operational, technology and process dimensions within a firm.
-The process helps firms understand the restraining forces that may exist in a firm to give a clear vision on why change initiatives need to happen.
+The process helps firms understand the restraining forces that may exist in a firm to give a clear vision of why change initiatives need to happen.